ConflictHQ/hugoifier/README.md

-# Hugo-ifier (AI-Powered Theme Converter)
+# Hugoifier (AI-Powered Theme Converter)

 This project aims to create a fully production-ready, AI-assisted Hugo theme converter with Decap CMS support as efficiently as possible.

-## Objective
+## What is it?

-To build a Hugo-ifier, a Python-based utility that:
+Hugoifier is a Python-based utility that:

 - Converts any HTML/JS/CSS theme into a Hugo-compatible theme using AI.
 - Extracts layout data into structured files (`data/*.yaml` or `data/*.json`) to make the theme editable via Decap CMS.